 Unnamed Priest with Libation, 2023

-(see material list at bottom of page)
+(see expanded material list and description at bottom of page)

 Unnamed Priest with Libation, 2023